dagster-io/dagster/MIGRATION.md

 When new releases include breaking changes or deprecations, this document describes how to migrate.

+## Migrating to 0.13.0
+Jobs, ops, and graphs have replaced pipelines, solids, modes, and presets ans the stable core of the system.
+[Here](https://docs.dagster.io/guides/dagster/graph_job_op) is a guide you can use to update your code using the legacy APIs into using the new Dagster core APIs.
 ## Migrating to 0.12.0

 The new experimental core API experience in Dagit uses some features that require a data migration.
 Before enabling the experimental core API flag in Dagit, you will first need to run this command: